timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 ## Point of attention
-The purpose of this tool is to use in hardening system context, take attention if you have a proper authorization before to use that.
+This tool aims to use in the hardening system context.
+Pay attention if you have proper authorization before using that.
 I do not have responsibility for your actions.
 You can use a hammer to construct a house or destroy it, choose the law path, don't be a bad guy, remember.

 References